digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 should not be part of your model and should not be uploaded to the ledger.

 Daml Script packages are not guaranteed to be upgradeable across SDK versions.
-For this reason, if you depend on a Daml Script datatype in a serializable position (e.g. the field of a template), you may find your package will rely on a Daml Script package in a way that can neither be removed nor upgraded to the next SDK version.
-At this point, your package and any of its SCU upgrades would be stuck on that SDK version.
+If you depend on a Daml Script datatype in a serializable position (e.g. the field of a template), your package may rely on a Daml Script package in a way that can neither be removed nor upgraded to the next SDK version.
+Your package and any of its SCU upgrades would be stuck on that SDK version.

 For example, suppose you have a ``main`` package that depends on